 When you invest in ELSS, make sure you have an investment time horizon of at least 3-5 years.

 You can invest the entire amount at one go (as a lump sum investment) or via a Systematic Investment Plan (SIP - a mode of investing in mutual funds in a piecemeal manner).
-In case you opt for the latter, do note that each SIP instalment will be subject to a three-year lock-in period.

 But to mitigate the shocks of volatility in the equity markets, SIP is a worthy route that provides the benefit of rupee-cost averaging and compounding.
 In the long-term to create wealth and accomplish your envisioned financial goals, a SIP in ELSS can prove to be a worthwhile proposition.
 So, effectively SIP-ping into ELSS can serve a dual purpose: tax planning as well as financial goal planning.